matheusmondenez/ng-dex/README.md

 # NgDex

-A simple Pokédex made with Angular 17 and PokéAPI.
+A simple Kanto Pokédex made with Angular 17 and PokéAPI.

 ---